-Due to the Coronavirus pandemic, the Bachhaus remains closed until 10 January 2021.
+Due to the Coronavirus pandemic, the Bachhaus remains closed until further notice.
 Our online shop remains open.
 Please stay safe and consider visiting us at a later date.

 Welcome to the Bachhaus